Gnimuc/FabSoften/README.md

 Before you begin, you'll install the following softwares on your system:

-- [OpenCV](https://github.com/opencv/opencv): Open Source Computer Vision Library
+- [OpenCV 4](https://github.com/opencv/opencv): Open Source Computer Vision Library
+- [doxygen](https://github.com/doxygen/doxygen)(optional): The de facto standard tool for generating documentation from annotated C++ sources
 - [7zip](https://www.7-zip.org/)(optional): A file archiver with a high compression ratio

 [7zip](https://www.7-zip.org/) is used for extracting [bzip2](https://en.wikipedia.org/wiki/Bzip2) files(e.g. `shape_predictor_68_face_landmarks.dat.bz2`).
 If you'd like to [manually provide those models](./models/README.md) without auto-downloading through CMake, there is no need to use 7zip.
 If not, make sure `7z -h` works on the command line, for example: